Identifying Markov chain models from time-to-event data: an algebraic approach: Using the Thomas decomposition for solving the inverse problem

 \section{Using the Thomas decomposition for solving the inverse problem}

-Thomas decomposition is a computational algebra algorithm allowing to decompose systems of polynomial equations and inequations into simple systems whose solutions can be more easily found by iteratively solving unvariate polynomial equations.
-We apply this technique to compute the solutions of the inverse problem for all the strongly ergodic models with $N=3$ and $N=4$.
+Thomas decomposition is a computer algebra algorithm that decomposes systems of polynomial equations and inequations into simpler systems.
+These can be more easily tackled by iteratively solving univariate polynomial equations.
+We apply this technique to compute the solutions of the inverse problem.
+The method is illustrated by solving the inverse problem for all ergodic models with $N=3$ but can also be applied to larger $N$.
+Additionally, the method helps determine whether a model is solvable.